telerik/kendo-intl/README.md

 ## Contribution

-The message translations of Kendo UI for Angular are distributed under a permissive [Apache License](https://github.com/telerik/kendo-angular-messages/blob/master/LICENSE.md).
+The date and number formatting options of Kendo UI for Angular are distributed under a permissive [Apache License](https://github.com/telerik/kendo-angular-messages/blob/master/LICENSE.md).
 We accept contributions that improve the existing translations or add new ones.

 Before you pose your suggestions, please make sure that you: